DevelopingBread/SolMod/README.md

 > "Wait, why do I have to use SolMod Modified commands? or anything else"

-> Its because of Roblox saying that you cant import models if you dont own it or if its not by roblox
+> 1. Its because of Roblox saying that you cant import models if you dont own it or if its not by roblox
+> 2. The creator of the command/theme/command pack can easily update it and you don't have to scavenge for it
+> 3. You can just put in the Id in ```SolMod/FTBR/ConfigReplace``` and automatically install the command, without the need of puting it in somewhere

 ### **SolMod Commands:** Converting your ```Solar Commands``` to ```SolMod Commands```